freia-lab/e3-gersemi/plc/README.txt

 		Added condition for blowing warm GHe in SQ15 when the TT698 < 5K.
 (FC215).
 NOTE - this is not finished - it will not work when the temperature of the magnet will drop < 80K.
 The whole steps 5,6 and 7 of SQ15 must be rewritten.
 		Set the limits for EH641 in SQ15 to 60 and 70 K (from 50 and 60) (DB410).
+GERSEMI_PLC_2021_12_22 - KG, Fixed a baug in handling the restoring the EH641 levels when exiting SQ15.
+		Added possibility to stop SQ15 in state 6.